Debridment of burn using abrasive side

 The Conventional/Standard debridement practice

-The commonly accepted medical practice for cleaning soiled skin or mechanical debridement requires saline bags/bottles, sterile gauzes, large bowel (usually stainless steel), soap, assorted medicaments.
-The usual procedure involves aseptically adding one or two 1000 cc of saline bags/bottles plus 3-6 packs of sterile gauzes into a very large sterilized stainless steel bowl.
+The commonly accepted medical practice for cleaning soiled skin or mechanical debridement requires saline bags/bottles, packs of gauzes, large bowel (usually stainless steel), soap, assorted medicaments.
+The usual procedure involves aseptically adding one or two 1000 cc of saline bags/bottles plus 3-6 packs of gauzes into a very large stainless steel bowl.
 Soap or any other medicament may be added.
 The wetted gauze is used for debridement by rubbing and cleaning the affected areas.

 Medical Disadvantages of conventional debridement and cleaning practice: